Principal: Lisa Smith

 You can pay on a Monday for the week ahead or in advance to the end of the month.
 Any meals paid for but not taken will be carried over and you can ask the school administrator to check your balance at any time.

 How should I pay?

 Please make payment via the School Gateway.
 The first payment made, will need to be made via a computer not the app.
 If you need any assistance, then please contact the school office.
-Alternatively, you can pay cash to the school office.

 How do you know what choice my child wants?